-HANA’s members include Charter Communications, Mitsubishi Digital Electronics America, NBC Universal, Samsung and Sun Microsystems.
-JVC, which was not part of the group when HANA recruited companies at the CEA Industry Forum in Las Vegas during October (TWICE, Nov.
+HANA's members include Charter Communications, Mitsubishi Digital Electronics America, NBC Universal, Samsung and Sun Microsystems.
+JVC, which was not part of the group when HANA recruited companies at the CEA Industry Forum in Las Vegas last October (TWICE, Nov.
 7, p.
-6), is now a member.
-Warner Brothers had previously been listed as a member, but was not included in the most recent announcement.
+6), is now a member but Warner Brothers, which was originally listed as a member, was not on the most recent list.

 Heemin Kwon, Samsung's Digital Solutions Development Center executive VP, serves as president of the organization.
 He said the group is now actively seeking new members.